Does Transliteration Help Multilingual Language Modeling?: Cloze Style QA Evaluation Method

 Since a word can be tokenized to multiple tokens by the subword tokenizer, correctly evaluating the model on this task requires special care.
 Specifically, we have to use the same number of mask tokens as the number of subword tokens that a word gets split into.
 Then we calculate the probability for the word by multiplying the probability of the subword tokens predicted by the masked language model.
-We found that on the IndicBERT evaluation code, only a single mask token was used irrespective of the number of subword tokens that a word gets split into.
-We do not think this is the correct way to evaluate a masked language model on this task.